Needs-oriented couples therapy,

-In a further step, couples therapy must be about gaining understanding and acceptance for one's own needs and reactions as well as for those of the other person.
+Couples therapy must be about developing an understanding and acceptance for one's own needs and reactions as well as for those of the other person.

-This is where theoretical presentations of the respective couple dynamics come into play, but also tangible exercises and methods for establishing and strengthening connection or overcoming distance and building empathy.
+This is where we use theoretical presentations of the respective couple dynamics and also tangible exercises and methods for establishing and strengthening connection or overcoming emotional distance and building empathy.

-On the path towards closeness, the motivation of the individual ultimately becomes apparent - at the same time, it suffers most from injuries, disappointments or betrayal.
+On the path towards more closeness, the motivation of the individual ultimately becomes apparent - at the same time, it suffers most from hurt, disappointments or betrayal.

-Here, empathy and absolute neutrality are required from the coach or therapist and a constant change of perspective is recommended, which leads the client back and forth between the emotional level and the theoretical-objective level, so that on the one hand there is room for the emotions and on the other hand a superordinate, analytical level of reflection enables autonomous action.
+Here, empathy and absolute neutrality are required from the coach or therapist.
+A constant switch of perspective is recommended, which leads the client back and forth between the emotional and the theoretical-objective level.

 Pillar 3 - Transparency

-Since insight and benevolence are not everything, and both become unstable when the partnership faces new stressful challenges, the third thing that is needed is the showing up of each individual in the relationship.
+Since awareness and benevolence are not everything, and both become unstable when the partnership faces new stressful challenges, the third element that is needed is that each individual is really showing up in the relationship.

-I have to show myself, only then can the other person also see me, assess me and courageously reduce his or her protective mechanisms on the basis of this.
+You have to show yourself.
+Only then can the other person also see you, assess you and choose to courageously reduce his or her own protective mechanisms.
 This is a reciprocal dynamic.